ishandas387/FoodMenuRest/MenuProject/README2.md

 -MANY TO ONE relationship from ITEM to MENU
 -owning side MENU
 - ITEM assumption- photo is just a url from s3 or file location in server and hence a string column.
 Although it is not added as part of entity.
+--The dates and schedules are deliberately left as string since there are no major functionality associated with it right now.
+-In case of front end - it can send the start and end date time stamp which can be converted and broken into respective date and time for respective column insertions.

 #SWAGGER
 http://localhost:8080/foodmenu/swagger-ui.htm